What is Test Anxiety?

 - Did not have enough time to prepare or simply chose not to prepare for a test/exam.
 This can come from forgetting the date of the test/exam, having other subjects to study for on top of the one they are being tested on, or saving the studying until the last minute.

-- Done poor on prior tests/exams in a certain subject or overall.
+- Done poorly on prior tests/exams in a certain subject or overall.
 This normally results from struggling with the material of a certain subject, despite the amount of time put in to study, or lack of tutoring when it is needed.

 Symptoms of Test Anxiety:

-- Behavioral/Cognitive symptoms such as the following: Avoidance of testing situations, fidgeting, lack of concentration, negative self-talk, and racing thoughts.
+- Behavioural/Cognitive symptoms such as the following: Avoidance of testing situations, fidgeting, lack of concentration, negative self-talk, and racing thoughts.
 There have been severe cases to the point where one drops out of school in order to avoid testing situations, and substance abuse in the form of depressants such as alcohol and prescription medications in order to deal with their anxiety.

 - Emotional symptoms such as the following: Anger, belittlement of oneself, depression, feeling of hopelessness, and low self-esteem.